 All students who are accepted into the UB Program must be from disadvantaged backgrounds.
 This includes students from low-income families, and first generation students.
 Students with disabilities, homeless youths, and those in foster care are also eligible to receive assistance through this program.

-In addition to the above, students must be between 13 and 19 years of age, and must have completed 8th grade.
+In addition to the above, students must also be between 13 and 19 years of age, and must have completed 8th grade.

 Requirements for Receiving Ongoing Assistance through the UB Program

-Students who enter the program are required to submit an APR or Annual Performance Report to the committee.
-The APR should include documents and records that demonstrate that the student has made significant progress toward meeting their approved project goals.
+Students who enter the program are also required to submit an APR or Annual Performance Report to the committee.
+The APR should also include documents and records that demonstrate that the student has made significant progress toward meeting their approved project goals.